StaticJsCMS/static-cms/website/content/docs/architecture.md

 **Config:** Holds the environment configuration (backend type, available collections and fields).

-**Collections:** List of available collections, their fields and metadata information.
+**Collections:** List of available collections and their fields information.

 **Entries:** Entries for each field.